vroegop/chatgpt-hackathon/readme.md

   >
   > javac -d out *.java && java -cp out Index

-## Wat doen we?
+## The plan:

-Mogelijke onderwerpen:
+Create something awesome, like the following:

-* Creëer een DND Dungeon Master
+* DND Dungeon master (this is the default but it can be improved)
-* Creëer een Lead Developer die jouw code checkt
+* Lead Developer checking your code
-* Creëer een chatbot die Bosch producten verkoopt
+* Chatbot selling products
-* Creëer een chatbot die jouw belastingaangifte helpt doen
+* Chatbot helping you with your taxes
-* Creëer een chatbot die Thales helpt werelddominatie te bereiken
+* Chatbot helping you achieve world domination